P-p-H-d/mlib/README.md

 How to use
 ----------

-To use these data structures, you include the desired header, instantiate the definition of the structure and its associated methods by using a macro \_DEF for the needed type.
+To use these data structures, you first include the desired header, instantiate the definition of the structure and its associated methods by using a macro \_DEF for the needed container.
-Then you use the defined functions.
+Then you use the defined types and functions.
 Let's see a first simple example that creates a list of unsigned int:

 ```C